Want to create your Digital Advance Care Plan? click here to get started.

 It will increase the likelihood that your Advance Care Plan will be complied with, and your wishes followed.
 Remember that even if you have dementia or are unable to understand some things, it does not necessarily mean you do not have decision-making capacity to make an Advance Care Plan.

-However if there is any reason your decision-making capacity might be impaired, it is even more important to have a formal assessment by your GP.
+However if there is any reason your decision-making capacity might be impaired, it is even more important to have a formal assessment by your GP or other professions.

 We urge everyone who is 18 years or over to prepare an Advance Care Plan, even if you are fit and well.